 - Flexible.
 If you choose to build an LMS from scratch, you’ll have a training software product you know everything about, that allows you to do whatever you need, and that looks the way you want it to.

 - Industry-specific.
 The ultimate goal of any corporate LMS is to train your users to ensure their further effective cooperation with your company.
-You can better achieve this goal with tailor-made training software.
+You can better achieve this goal with tailor-made training software designed for your industry needs, as, for instance, a logistics LMS will greatly differ from a FinTech one.

 - Scalable.
 A properly built LMS always has room for improvement and allows for updates whenever necessary.
 You can ensure its scalability by implementing a microservice architecture.
 At Yalantis, we’ve built many easy-to-scale software solutions by following the microservice approach.
+Check out how we helped a logistics company transition their warehouse and transportation management system from a monolithic architecture to microservices.
 With this approach, the software system is split into a set of services, each performing one function.
 Over time, you can easily add new features and make updates.

 Toyota Motor Europe (TME) has been enjoying all these benefits since it implemented a centralized custom learning management system to manage the flow of information and streamline the education process.